 Chicago's farmers markets support both a healthy lifestyle and the local economy by inviting over a hundred vendors to sell fresh fruits, vegetables, and flowers to neighborhoods throughout the city.
-Chicago sponsors close to two dozen markets in eighteen different neighborhoods.
-With so many options and dates, it's easy to find a fresh market close to you.
+Get a taste of the local food scene in Chicago and add one of these dining destinations to your foodie itinerary.

-The only year round, indoor market place with over 30 local vendors selling everything from fresh cooking ingredients to specialty gift ideas.
-The location, on the lower level of the Metra Train Station, allows for easy accessibility and transportation.
+Located in the Loop, the Chicago French Market is the only year-round, indoor market place with over 30 local vendors selling everything from fresh ingredients to specialty gifts.
+Make your way to the lower level of the Metra Train Station (131 N. Clinton) for stand after stand of culinary treats.
 Market vendor specialties include:

 - Artisanal cheeses and baked goods